mozilla/addon-sdk/static-files/md/dev-guide/addon-development/module-search.md

   for.
 This list always starts with FROM-PACKAGE, then the list of `.dependencies` from FROM-PACKAGE's `package.json` is appended.
 For example, if package A has a `package.json` with a `.dependencies` key that includes modules B and C, the search-path for A will contain [A, B, C].
+If the package does not have a `.dependencies`, then any search will first check FROM-PACKAGE, then will check all known packages (in alphabetical order).

 Then the lookup logic works as follows: